Graniron/micro-fe-challenge/README.md

 # Micro front-end engineering challenge

-This challenge is used by Didomi for evaluating candidates for Micro front-end development positions.
+This challenge is used by Didomi for evaluating candidates for Micro front-end maintainer positions.

 This challenge is a chance for engineers at Didomi to see how you code and organize a project to implement a specification.